-- Synthetic base oil elements are used in the formulation of this heavy-duty fuel oil.
+- Synthetic base oil elements are used to formulate this heavy-duty fuel oil.

 - Helps monitor piston deposits for increased engine efficiency at prolonged oil drain intervals1 (1 Shell Rotella T5 retains oil viscosity outside the OEM recommended drain interval; still observe the OEM’s recommended oil drain interval)

 10w30 synthetic Small-Engine Oil is a shear-stable, high-film-strength solution reinforced with zinc anti-wear additives.
-It does not thin as a result of mechanical shear, resulting in a dense lubricating film.
+It does not thin due to mechanical shear, resulting in a dense lubricating film.
 Its zinc chemistry creates a long-lasting shield that prevents metal-to-metal interaction.
 10W-30 Full Synthetic Motor Oil can keep the engine in good shape and make it run at its best.

 15w40 is a heavy-duty engine oil with triple plus protection.
-It helps to improve the performance of the engine and ensures a longer lifespan of the machine.
+It helps improve the engine’s performance and ensures a longer lifespan of the machine.
 15W-40 Synthetic Blend Technology performs much more than the current CK-4 standards require, providing 37% more wear resistance than the maximum wear criteria.
 Exceptional Cleanliness Several measurements show that 15W-40 diesel oil offers outstanding piston cleanliness, outperforming Mercedes and Volvo limits.

-The 15w40 oil provides excellent equipment protection and undoubtedly gives long life to the engine.
+The 15w40 oil provides excellent equipment protection and gives the engine long life.
 Also, it maintains viscosity control under high temperatures.
 However, this oil reduces the number of oil breakdowns under extreme conditions.

-Engine wear, carbon deposits, valve, and piston-ring is sticking all limit engine strength.
+Engine wear, carbon deposits, valve, and piston ring limit engine strength.
 Synthetic Small-Engine Oil avoids ring and valve sticking while also assisting in the removal of carbon deposits.
 As a result, engines provide full power during their service lives, allowing you to do further tasks.

-Engine 15W-40 Also under rough, severe duty working conditions, oil ensures outstanding machinery reliability and longevity.
+Engine 15W-40 Also, under rough, severe duty working conditions, oil ensures outstanding machinery reliability and longevity.
 15W-40 forms a slick, tenacious barrier that protects against metal-to-metal touching.
-This additional layer of reliability safety decreases wear on bearings, rings, pistons, valves, and valve trains dramatically.
+This additional reliability safety layer decreases wear on bearings, rings, pistons, valves, and valve trains.
 Heavy-duty diesel engine oil is designed to guard against wear, degradation, deposit formation, soot pollution, and oxygenation.

 10w30 can be a good choice for both gasoline and diesel engines.
-It decreases the number of oil breakdowns under extreme conditions, ensures outstanding machinery reliability and durability.
-15w40 performs much more than the current CK-4 standards require, providing 37% more wear resistance than the maximum wear criteria.
+It decreases the number of oil breakdowns under extreme conditions and ensures outstanding machinery reliability and durability.
+15w40 performs much more than the current CK-4 standards, providing 37% more wear resistance than the maximum wear criteria.
 If you want to choose the best engine oil, keep all of these differential points in mind.